cnizzardini/cakephp-swagger-bake/README.md

 Send pull requests to help improve this library.
 You can include SwaggerBake in your primary Cake project as a local source to make developing easier:

-- Make a clone of this repository
+- Make a fork of this repository and clone it to your localhost

 - Remove `cnizzardini\cakephp-swagger-bake` from your `composer.json`

 - Add a paths repository to your `composer.json`

 ```
 "minimum-stability": "dev",
 "repositories": [